 Named Executive Officer Annual Base Salary

-Willie Chiang \$600,000
+Willie Chiang \$800,000

-Harry Pefanis \$400,000
+Harry Pefanis \$600,000

-Al Swanson \$400,000
+Al Swanson \$550,000

-Richard McGee \$400,000
+Richard McGee \$550,000

-Chris Chandler \$400,000
+Chris Chandler \$600,000

-Jeremy Goebel \$400,000
+Jeremy Goebel \$600,000

 Annual Cash Incentive Awards.
-For 2021, annual bonus targets for the Named Executive Officers, expressed as a percentage of base salary, were as follows:
+There were no adjustments to the annual bonus targets for our Named Executive Officers in 2023.
+The 2023 annual bonus targets for our NEOs, expressed as a percentage of base salary, were as follows:

 Named Executive Officer Annual Bonus Target (as a Percentage of Base Salary)

 Willie Chiang 250%

-Harry Pefanis 250%
+Harry Pefanis 200%

-Al Swanson 200%
+Al Swanson 150%

-Richard McGee 200%
+Richard McGee 150%

-Chris Chandler 200%
+Chris Chandler 150%

-Jeremy Goebel 200%
+Jeremy Goebel 150%

-The goals (and weightings) for 2021 cash incentive awards established at the beginning of the year were company performance (67% overall weighting allocated among Adjusted EBITDA (40%), DCF per common unit and CUE (40%) and safety/environmental (20%)) and individual performance (33% weighting).
-The minimum and maximum payout levels of 0% and 200%, respectively, for Adjusted EBITDA and DCF per common unit and CUE were set at 92.5% and 110%, respectively, of the applicable target with linear interpolation between those points, while the minimum and maximum payout levels of 0% and 200%, respectively, for safety and environmental metrics were set at 10% improvement and 30% improvement, respectively, with linear interpolation between those points.
-Individual performance metric payouts were determined by the compensation committee based on its assessment of individual contributions towards our 2021 goals and objectives.
+The goals (and weightings) for 2023 cash incentive awards established at the beginning of the year were company performance (60% overall weighting allocated among Adjusted EBITDA attributable to PAA (40%), DCF per common unit and CUE (40%) and safety/environmental (20%)) and individual performance (40% weighting).
+The minimum and maximum payout levels of 0% and 200%, respectively, for Adjusted EBITDA attributable to PAA and DCF per common unit and CUE were set at 92.5% and 110%, respectively, of the applicable target with linear interpolation between those points.
+The minimum and maximum payout levels of 0% and 200%, respectively, for safety (TRIR) and environmental (FRR)

+metrics were set at a range of between 0.28 (min) to 0.22 (max) for TRIR and a range of between 13 (min) and 7 (max) for FRR, in both cases with linear interpolation between those points.
+Individual performance metric payouts were determined by the Compensation Committee based on its assessment of individual contributions towards our 2023 goals and objectives.